In 1902 Matlock UDC had agreed to complete the footpath

 The top postcard was sent home to his relatives by a young

 Australian man whilst visiting England to study music.
 There's

-another card from the same collection on this website.
+another card from Phil Williamson's collection on this website.

 The same view, called "High